Cool to cold weather in the North and Northeast, isolated rains in the lower South

-Mountaintops in the North and the Northeast are cold to very cold with temperature ranging from 6 to 15 °C.
+Cool to cold in the North and the Northeast, morning cool is likely in the Central and the East regions.
+On mountaintops of the North and the Northeast, cool to very cold is forecast.

+The minimum temperature of the North mountaintops is in range of 5-15 °C while the Northeast ranges by 9-16 °C.

-The Department also mentioned that the weak northeast monsoon prevails across the Gulf of Thailand and the South and will bring isolated rains to the lower South.
+The weak northeast monsoon prevails across the Gulf of Thailand and the South with isolated rains for the lower South.

-North: Cool to cold weather with fog in the morning; temperature lows of 15-19 degrees and highs of 30-34 degrees Celsius.
-Temperature on hilltops is likely to drop to 6-15 degrees Celsius.
+North: Cool to cold with morning fog; temperature lows of 14-19 °C and highs of 30-35 °C; temperature on hilltops is likely to drop to 5-15 °C.

-Northeast: Cool to cold weather with light fog in the morning; temperature lows of 15-19 degrees and highs of 31-33 degrees Celsius.
-Temperature on hilltops is likely to drop to 10-15 degrees Celsius.
+Northeast: Cool to cold with morning light fog; temperature lows of 15-20 °C and highs of 32-34 °C; temperature on hilltops is likely to drop to 9-16 °C.

-East: Cool weather in the morning; temperature lows of 21-24 degrees, highs of 33-34 degrees Celsius; waves less than a meter high and 1-2 meters high offshore.
+East: Cool with morning light fog; temperature lows of 19-24 °C, highs of 32-35 °C; waves below 1 metre high and about 1 metre offshore.

-South (east coast): Thundershowers in 20 per cent of the areas; temperature lows of 22-25 degrees, highs of 31-32 degrees Celsius; waves a meter high and 1-2 meters high during thundershowers.
+South (east coast): Isolated rains; temperature lows of 21-25 °C, highs of 31-33 °C; waves about 1 metre high in Surat Thani upwards, while 1-2 metres high and about 2 metres in thundershowers in Nakhon Si Thammarat downwards.

-South (west coast): Thundershowers in 10 per cent of the areas; temperature lows of 23-25 degrees, highs of 32-33 degrees Celsius; waves a meter high and over a meter high offshore.
+South (west coast): Isolated light rains; temperature lows of 22-26 °C, highs of 33-34 °C; waves below 1 metre high and about 1 metre offshore.

-Bangkok and surrounding areas: Partly cloudy with light fog in the morning; temperature lows of 22-24 degrees, highs of 33-35 degrees Celsius.
+Bangkok and surrounding areas: Partly cloudy with morning light fog; temperature lows of 22-24 °C and highs of 33-36 °C.

 By : THE NATION